Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Sample Cover Estimation Algorithm

 \shortsection{Step 2} Compute the $\rho_\cG$ distance between any two examples in $\cS$.
 Given results in step 1, computing the $\rho_\cG$ distance between any two examples can be formulated as a shortest path problem on a complete graph, where each node represents an example and the cost of each edge is the direct orbit distance computed in step 1 (see formulations in Appendix \ref{app:estimate_sample_cover_num}).
 Note that the shortest path is always included in our finite candidates even though the $\rho_\cG$ distance considers infinitely many paths.
 This is because any other path outside our finite candidates will be longer than its counterparts (depending on what orbits it intersects) in our finite candidates.
 Standard shortest path algorithms solve for all pairs of examples in polynomial time (e.g., via Dijkstra’s algorithm \cite{dijkstra1959note} in $O(n^3)$).

 \shortsection{Step 3} Construct the pairwise distance matrix $[\rho_\cG(\bx_i, \bx_j)]_{i,j}$ and approximate the sample covering number.
 This step can be formulated as a set cover problem where each example $\bx$ covers a subset of $\cS$ in which each element's $\rho_\cG$ distance to $\bx$ is less than or equal to $\epsilon$.
-Our goal is to find a minimum number of those subset such that their union contains $\cS$.
-This problem is known to be NP-hard but admits polynomial time approximations.
+Our goal is to find a minimum number of those subsets such that their union contains $\cS$.
+This problem is known to be NP-hard in general but admits polynomial time approximations \cite{har2011geometric}.
 In experiments, we use modified k-medoids \cite{park2009simple} clustering method to find the approximation of $N(\epsilon, \cS, \rho_\cG)$ (see Algorithm \ref{alg:cluster}).

-Note that the estimated sample covering number returned by the algorithm is always an upper bound of the ground-truth, regardless of the approximation error in step 1 and 3.
+Note that the estimated sample covering number returned by the algorithm is always an upper bound of the ground truth, regardless of the approximation error in steps 1 and 3.
 When step 1 is exact, the algorithm also exactly verifies whether a given subset of $\cS$ forms a valid sample cover.
-In our experiment, the step 2 becomes the computation bottleneck for large-sized sample.
+In our experiment, step 2 becomes the computation bottleneck for large-sized samples.
 We leave improving the scalability as well as evaluating the approximation quality for future work.